Alfresco/docs-alfresco/aws-s3/latest/index.md

 It uses Amazon's Simple Storage Service (S3) as the storage mechanism for Alfresco Content Services, allowing for virtually unlimited and inexpensive storage.

-This release of the S3 Connector is a compatibility release to support Alfresco Content Services 7.1.
+This release of the S3 Connector is a compatibility release to support Alfresco Content Services 7.1, and adds the ability to accelerate the local download of content.
+See [Direct Access URLs]({% link aws-s3/latest/config/direct-access.md %}) for more details.

 Other features introduced in previous versions include: